NeightUp/world_building_game/README.md

 When you run the code, it will create an image file called map.png.
 This will be created every time a new map is generated.
 If one already exists, it will overwrite the previous version with the new version.
-It is so you can look at the map as an image without needing to scroll around the map while the code is running.
+It is so you can look at the map as an image due to no controls having been implemented at the time of upload.
+I have found it handy to have, so you can run and close the program, then check the image to see the full output. useful for quickly dialing in changes to how the map is generated, or how the terrain is assigned.